We know that students thrive best when they receive intellectual challenge and emotional support in a caring environment.

 A feature of our X-Block model is a series of three meetings at which all students come together to present their work and engage in question and answer sessions.
 At these meetings, students work on their presentation skills, receive valuable feedback that can guide their work, and learn about the topics and activities of the other groups.
 The goal of each group is to produce a product (such as a pamphlet, poster, announcement, or campus change), suggest a solution to a problem, or prepare a plan for further action.
 Through X-Blocks, students discover that it’s hard to bring about change, but they also come away from these projects with a powerful end product: hope.

-The culmination of our community service program has our eighth graders participate in an extended service learning activity internationally, nationally, or locally.
-Typically in April, one group of students travels to the Dominican Republic, where they work at a school or orphanage; other students travel to Washington, DC, where they work on community projects with the homeless.
-Read more about the Class of 2017's service week in the Dominican Republic.
+Eighth Grade Service Week: The culmination of our community service program has our eighth graders participate in an extended service learning activity internationally, nationally, or locally.
+Typically in April, one group of students travels to the Dominican Republic, where they work at a school or orphanage; other students travel domestically, work on variety of community projects in different locations across the US.